2021 Houston Texans season: Week 3: vs. Tampa Bay Buccaneers

-Kicker Ka'imi Fairbairn suffered an injury during pregame warmups, with safety Justin Reid handling the kickoffs for the Texans; Reid would not attempt any field goals or extra points, with the team opting to go for it on 4th down and attempt a two-point conversion after touchdowns.
+Kicker Kaʻimi Fairbairn suffered an injury during pregame warmups, with safety Justin Reid handling the kickoffs for the Texans; Reid would not attempt any field goals or extra points, with the team opting to go for it on 4th down and attempt a two-point conversion after touchdowns.
 Tyrod Taylor started at quarterback and played until midway of the 2nd quarter.
 Taylor left the game after losing a fumble on a sack, finishing 6-of-9 for 31 yards.
 Davis Mills would play for the rest of the game, going 10-of-27 for 106 yards with two touchdowns, but also threw three interceptions and lost a fumble.
 Taylor and Mills finished for a combined 16-of-36 for 115 yards, two touchdowns, and three interceptions.

 Regular season

 Schedule

 The Texans' 2021 schedule was announced on May 12.

 Note: Intra-division opponents are in bold text.